RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - Note regional scope (Europe).
     - Recognition of Governments
       - Recognition of governments is distinct from recognition of states
-      - When does recognition of Gov’t become relevant?
+      - When does recognition of Gov't become relevant?
-        - – Normally after ‘nonconventional’ change [revolution; coup eg]
+        - – Normally after 'nonconventional' change [revolution; coup eg]
     - Tinoco Arbitration
-      - non-recognition by governments ‘cannot outweigh the evidence [of] ... the character of Tinoco’s gov’t according to the standard set by international law
+      - non-recognition by governments 'cannot outweigh the evidence [of] ... the character of Tinoco's gov't according to the standard set by international law
 ## Week 2: Personality and Recognition in International Law

 - STATES
   - Personality def
-    - “personality” as a term is only short-hand for the proposition that an entity is endowed by international law with legal capacity
+    - "personality" as a term is only short-hand for the proposition that an entity is endowed by international law with legal capacity
   - The Vatican City is the only state that is generally recognised by the international community that is not a member of the UN
   - Population and territory
     - state it is not necessary for an entity to have exactly defined or undisputed boundaries, either at thetime that it comes into being or subsequently.
       - Israel = no borders settled
       - Deutsche Continental Gas-Gesel/schaft v Polish State
   - Government
-    - State practice suggests that the requirement of a “stable political organisation” in control of the territory does not apply during a civil war or where there is a collapse of law and order in a state that already exists
+    - State practice suggests that the requirement of a "stable political organisation" in control of the territory does not apply during a civil war or where there is a collapse of law and order in a state that already exists
       - Finland separation from USSR
       - Modern equivalent is somalia
     -  Failed states.
       - Somalia in the 1990s
       - Three elements
         - First - territory:
-          - ‘failed States’ are essentially associated with internal and endogenous problems, even though these may incidentally have cross-border impacts.
+          - 'failed States' are essentially associated with internal and endogenous problems, even though these may incidentally have cross-border impacts.
         - Second - Governance:
           - total or near breakdown of structures guaranteeing law and order rather than the kind of fragmentation of State authority seen in civil wars
         - Third - functional aspect